prantlf/karma-brief-reporter/README.md

       // Suppress the error report at the end of the test run.
       suppressErrorReport: true, // default is false

+      // Suppress the immediate error report after each failing test.
+      // If this is set to true, suppressErrorReport has to be true too.
+      suppressErrorReportDuringRun: true, // default is false

       // Suppress the red background on errors in the error
       // report at the end of the test run.
       suppressErrorHighlighting: true, // default is false